-C13 Anni ication Fee
+C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Yes No

-Does your institution have an application fee?
+Does your institution have an application fee? Х

+•

+Amount of application fee: 40

+Yes No

+Can it be waived for applicants with financial need?
 X

-Amount of application fe 40

-Yes No

-Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for student

-Χ Same fee
+Х Same fee

 Free

-Reduced